spf13/viper/README.md

 Viper comes ready to use out of the box.
 There is no configuration or initialization needed to begin using Viper.
-Since most applications will want to use a single central repository for their configuration the viper package provides this.
+Since most applications will want to use a single central repository for their configuration, the viper package provides this.
 It is similar to a singleton.

-In all of the examples above they demonstrate using viper in it’s singleton style approach.
+In all of the examples above, they demonstrate using viper in its singleton style approach.

 ### Working with multiple vipers